 For many, Hunter x Hunter is the best series of all time — even if it seems a lot like Dragon Ball.
 The show ties together themes of power, our connections to each other and our humanity in a story that could feel overwhelming for some.

-It tells the story of Gon Freecss, a 12-year-old boy who seeks to reconnect with his long lost father who discovers is a world-renowned Hunter (unique individuals capable of tracking down secret treasures and rare beasts).
+It tells the story of Gon Freecss, a 12-year-old boy rookie hunter who seeks to reconnect with his long-lost father who discovers is a world-renowned Hunter (unique individuals capable of tracking down secret treasures and rare beasts).
 Along the way, our young hero meets other hunters and encounters the paranormal.
+Gon is athletics, adventurous and not the smartest, but seems to have a heart of gold.
+Having grown up in a rustic environment, he is great with animals and incredibly determined.
 But does Gon have what it takes to become a hunter himself?

 Voted as the 16th best anime of 2000 in the Animage Anime Grand Prix, both the art and the animation of Hunter x Hunter has been praised by critics and fans.